 Applesauce wouldn’t exactly be what I would call a high-fiber food.
 In fact, most applesauce that you can buy has very little fiber at all.
 But fiber is an important ingredient for weight loss …

 It’s hard to beat Cortland apples for making applesauce.
 They have such a great flavor!
 A combination of apple varieties is also a yummy option.
 Be sure to use a sweet and flavorful apple so you don’t have to use sugar to sweeten the sauce.

 - 6 to 10 strawberries, fresh or frozen – The amount depends on whether you want your applesauce to have a strong strawberry flavor or just a subtle one.

 - Wash apples.
 No need to remove peel!

 - Place water or juice in a large, heavy bottomed pot and begin heating.

-- Cut apples into large pieces and place in pan.
+- Cut apples off the core into large pieces and place pieces in pan.